 The dividend payout ratio is usually expressed as a percentage and is calculated as:

 DPR = (Total Dividends ÷ Net Income) x 100%

 (Dividends per Share ÷ Earnings per Share) x 100%

 For example, if Company XYZ has a net income after tax of $50,000 and pays out $25,000 as dividends, its DPR is:

 $(25,000/50,000) x 100% = 50%

 Dividend Payout Ratio can range anywhere from 0% to over 100%.
-A high DPR is attractive to investors who prefer dividend income to capital gains.
+A high DPR attracts investors who prefer dividend income to capital gains.

-Mature companies such as utilities generally have a higher DPR than companies that are just starting out or are in their growth phase.
-Savvy investors will look at whether (or not) a company is able to maintain its DPR over the long term.
+Mature companies, such as utilities, generally have a higher DPR than companies that are just starting out or are in their growth phase.
+Savvy investors will examine whether (or not) a company can maintain its DPR over the long term.

-REITs and Mortgage Investment Corporations are required by law to pay out 90% or more of their profits which is then taxed in the hands of shareholders, so their DPR is generally high.
+REITs and Mortgage Investment Corporations are required by law to pay out 90% or more of their profits which are then taxed in the hands of shareholders, so their DPR is generally high.